ldbc/ldbc_snb_datagen_spark/README.md

 ### Docker image

-SNB datagen images are available via [Docker Hub](https://hub.docker.com/r/ldbc/datagen/) where you may find both the latest version of the generator as well as previous stable versions.
+SNB Datagen images are available via [Docker Hub](https://hub.docker.com/r/ldbc/datagen/) (currently outdated).

 Alternatively, the image can be built with the provided Dockerfile.
 To build, execute the following command from the repository directory: